Hyogo Cooking Class

 Exact location provided after booking.

-• How much does it cost to join Private Sake Brewery Tour & Tasting with a Sommelier‑Sushi Chef (closed on Tuesdays)?
+• How much does it cost to join Private Sake Brewery Tour & Tasting with a Certified Sommelier & Professional Sushi Chef?

 It costs 14250 per person.